daominah/age_of_empires_ror_hd/README.md

 ## AoE version detail

 The game version is The Rise of Rome 1.0.

+### Farm bug still works

+The Vietnamese AoE 1 community plays with the Farm bug for a very long time, accepting it as a feature that balances Farms being costly to set up with a lot of wood at first, but a strong food source in the long run.
+Fixing the bug fundamentally changes the game, this is one of the reasons they do not want the Definitive Edition.

-Pressing "S" when both a Farmer and Farms are selected at the same time will replenish the Farm with full food quantity, as same as a new Farm.
+The Farm bug: Pressing "S" when both a Farmer and Farms are selected at the same time will replenish the Farm with full food quantity, as same as a new Farm.
 (so researching Domestication, Plow, or Irrigation is not necessary, food quantity bonus of the Sumerian and Minoan Farm is not important).